Erasiel/algds-eng/exercises/10_mst_sp/exercises_10_mst_sp.md

 ### Exercise 7

-How can you define the shortest path between two nodes in a graph?
+How can you define the shortest path between two vertices in a graph?
 What variants of the shortest path(s) problem do you know?
 Which algorithms solve which variant?

 ---

 ### Exercise 8

 Run Dijkstra's algorithm (first without implementing it) on the following graph.
-Start from node `A`.
+Start from vertex `A`.
 Describe the greedy choice and its related implementation.

 ![SP exercise graph](img/10_mst_sp_exercise08.svg)